How Charity Digital’s digital marketing team is tackling the digital divide

 We have a pretty huge contact list in the UK charity sector – almost 40,000 charities.
 From that, we can understand the sector in terms of digital adoption, better than almost any other organisation.

-Beyond that, we’ve been running free events for charities around the UK since before I started at Tech Trust.
+Beyond that, we’ve been running free events for charities around the UK since before I started at Charity Digital.
 They’re fantastic things to get involved with because you get to teach valuable skills to charities who need them, but actually I’ve loved running them because they give you a chance to learn about a whole range of different charities and the problems they face.

 CDN: Which TT services do you think will make the biggest difference next year?